crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

         execution_time_in_seconds
         return_code

+## Tuesday 20220208-1515 - 20220208-1530: 15 minutes

+    _ Use itertools.product for variables

 # Schedule

+    Use reference for default values if defined
+    Use configuration path for specific value sets

     Split batches.csv into variables.dictionary for each batch using reference.folder
     Implement variables.id, variables.code
     Update run-onsset example to read from variables.dictionary

+    Consider warning if batch folder or name is not unique -- then auto name folder and name so that they are

 # Tasks